top of page

 For the ultimate indulgence, book the Chef’s Table, which seats up to eight guests inside the kitchen itself.
 It’s an immersive experience where you can watch the artistry unfold right before your eyes.

-Dining at Áperi is undeniably a splurge by San Miguel standards.
+Dining at Áperi is, by San Miguel standards, undeniably a splurge.
 Still, while pricier than many local options, it’s on par with (and often more affordable than) fine dining in the U.S.—and absolutely worth every peso for the experience.

 Face of content creator Amy Dresser